MrScott1234/TenPinShuffleProject/index.md

 ![image](https://user-images.githubusercontent.com/97776260/149611253-a8e66592-9ec0-4da8-ac37-6a699acdc839.png)

-Opening any of these files in a web browser will greet you with an unstyled web page, as the game appears to style the content itself.
+Taking a look at any of these files in a web browser will greet you with an unstyled web page.
+Opening the instructions in the game will look identical, as it appears the game actually opens a web browser in-game.

 ![image](https://user-images.githubusercontent.com/97776260/149611283-e68f8f83-c9d2-4c23-9df7-140b8237a654.png)